bahrus/be-decorated/README.md

 <button be-a-b-c='{"count": 30}'>Count</button>
 ...

-<be-a-butterbeer-counter if-wants-to-be=a-b-c></be-a-butterbeer-counter>
+<be-a-butterbeer-counter-bahrus-github if-wants-to-be=a-b-c></be-a-butterbeer-counter-bahrus-github>
 ```

 Another silver lining to this nuisance:  It provides more transparency where the behavior modification is coming from.

-The [be-hive component](https://github.com/bahrus/be-hive) makes managing this nuisance in a better way.
+The [be-hive component](https://github.com/bahrus/be-hive) makes managing this nuisance in a significatly better way.
 If developing a component that uses more than a few decorators, it is probably worth the extra dependency.

+Note the use of long names of the web component.
+Since the key name used in the markup is configurable via if-wants-to-be, using long names for the web component, like guid's even, will really guarantee no namespace collisions, even without the help of pending standards.
+If be-hive is used to help manage the integration, developers don't really need to care too much what the actual name of the web component is.

 ## Setting properties of the proxy externally